 Do I have to send transcripts from every college I’ve attended?

 Yes.
 You must submit an original, official transcript from every college or university you have attended.
-Transcripts can be sent directly by the school and all transcripts must be in sealed school envelopes.
+Transcripts must be submitted directly to VMCAS.

 What if the transcripts from my current school contain the grades from my previous schools?